Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

 ## 4. Time to test! ☕

-If you haven't already, start a local server to test the new component:
+If you haven't already, start a local server to test the newly-created component:

 ```
 $ challenge-registry-serve